PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 seat, a warehousing and distributing center for tobacco which had a population of

 just over 4,000 during the porcelain era.
-There are two known varieties of
+There are three known varieties of

 Darlington porcelains - a basic one laid out in the standard South Carolina format